 Are all these air purifier technologies safe for everyone in my household?

-Most air purifiers are safe–with the exception of ozone generators.
+Most air purifiers are safe–except for ozone generators.

 When inhaled, ozone can cause coughing, a sore and irritated throat, shortness of breath, and other health issues.
 This is especially true for people with asthma or breathing problems, the elderly, and anyone with lung issues.